tsleng93/SchoolReopeningStrategies/README.md

 To generate the underlying data and plots for Supplementary Figure 5, users should run the code 'suppfigure_K.m'.

-# ReadMe - Quantifying within-school SARS-CoV-2 transmission
+# ReadMe - Quantifying pupil-to-pupil SARS-CoV-2 transmission

 The model code is written in Matlab, and has been tested on Matlab 2019a and Matlab 2021a.
 No non-standard hardware is required to run the model code.